AwfulDarkness0110/hoobank/README.md

 ## What's this? 🤔

 Hi there 👋!
-This is a landing page for HooBank, a fictitious app whose gorgeous design was created by [@adrianhajdin](https://github.com/adrianhajdin) and completed by their community over at [Figma](https://www.figma.com/).
+This is a landing page for HooBank, a fictional app whose gorgeous design was created by [@adrianhajdin](https://github.com/adrianhajdin) and completed by their community over at [Figma](https://www.figma.com/).

 ### Tools used 🧰